 Pheromones are the basis for volatile communication within the same species.
 Insects recognize the odour bouquet of their potential hosts via chemicals known as kairomones and non-hosts by allomones.
 Predatory insects recognize their prey kairomones and sometimes these are the pheromones themselves for the prey.
-So its easily possible there are multiple designations of a single semiochemical, depending upon the perspective.
-Herbivores damage their host plants and the volatile emission from the plant changes from being health to being stressed or damaged.
-These changes in the kairomone signal are known as herbivore induced plant volatiles ( HIPV).
-Nature is often conservative and many of the same volatile chemical signals are active in widely differing species.
+So it is easily possible there are multiple designations of a single semiochemical, depending upon the perspective.